hyperjumptech/monika/docs/src/pages/guides/new-notifications.md

       }
 ```

-In the example above, we made sure that the `google-chat` identifier is properly labeled, and that the `url` field is set.
+In the example above, we made sure that the user provided the `url` when using the notification type `google-chat`.
 Otherwise a standardized "no-url-found" message is displayed.

 ## Testing